22nd January 2019

 “The breakdown of a marriage is a difficult time for any family and the decision to divorce is often a very painful one – especially where children are involved.

 “Asking those legal questions does not mean the marriage will necessarily end in divorce but it can offer greater certainty and clarity on what the next step might be.”

-Anyone considering divorce proceedings, or who knows someone who is looking for advice, should feel free to get in touch with Sweeney Miller Law’s expert team of specialists on Sunderland 0191 568 2050, Newcastle 0345 900 5401.
+Anyone considering divorce proceedings, or who knows someone who is looking for advice, should feel free to get in touch with Sweeney Miller Law’s expert team of divorce solicitors on Sunderland 0191 568 2050, Newcastle 0345 900 5401.